carloscaguana/test-repo/gitBasics.md

 It takes you to the staging area and uses it for the commit.
 This also opens up the commit-message editor with your previous commit message.
 Here, you can edit the message.

+`git commit --amend -m "message"`
+If the commit-message editor doesn't work for whatever reason, you could use the command above to change the commit message.

 **figure out how to get out of commit-message editor and write the info to this file**

 **PAGE LEFT OFF ON: 46**